Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Sanketh Godha

 Understood.
-And maybe.
-Maybe for the first time asset clearing revenue grew so.
-So which means whatever migration need to happen from.
-From insta to wealth or even the default which will happen from the large client.
-Now we assume this growth to come back kind of a thing in the assets under clearing.
+And maybe for the first time, asset clearing AUM grew, so which means whatever migration need to happen from insti to wealth or even the default which happened from the large client.
+Now we assume this growth to come back kind of a thing in the assets under clearing?

 Ashish Kehair